Mordellic variety: Formal definition

 Formally, let X be a variety defined over an algebraically closed field of characteristic zero: hence X is defined over a finitely generated field E. If the set of points X(F) is finite for any finitely generated field extension F of E, then X is Mordellic.

 Lang's conjectures

 The special set for a projective variety V is the Zariski closure of the union of the images of all non-trivial maps from algebraic groups into V. Lang conjectured that the complement of the special set is Mordellic.

 A variety is algebraically hyperbolic if the special set is empty.
-Lang conjectured that a variety X is Mordellic if and only if X is algebraically hyperbolic and that this is turn equivalent to X being pseudo-canonical.
+Lang conjectured that a variety X is Mordellic if and only if X is algebraically hyperbolic and that this is in turn equivalent to X being pseudo-canonical.

 For a complex algebraic variety X we similarly define the analytic special or exceptional set as the Zariski closure of the union of images of non-trivial holomorphic maps from C to X. Brody's definition of a hyperbolic variety is that there are no such maps.
 Again, Lang conjectured that a hyperbolic variety is Mordellic and more generally that the complement of the analytic special set is Mordellic.